-In the drug response experiment, the HRT selected additional features. \cref{tab:extra_hrt_discoveries} shows all discoveries by the HRT at a $20\%$ FDR threshold that were not ranked in the top $10$ by the heuristic.
+\paragraph{Additional discoveries by the HRT.} In the drug response experiment, the HRT selected additional features. \cref{tab:extra_hrt_discoveries} shows all discoveries by the HRT at a $20\%$ FDR threshold that were not ranked in the top $10$ by the heuristic.
 Alongside each feature we show its $p$-value estimate, heuristic score, and heuristic ranking.
 Several features were found to have significant predictive power despite their estimated model effect size being relatively low.
 This suggests there may be new potential targets of therapy worthy of follow-up investigation.